dim4ik2911/example-repo/README.md

 - git push origin main ->
 - origin -> remote -> github
 - main -> current branch we are working on

+---

+# Branching

+VIEWING BRANCHES

+- git branch -a -> to see all of the branches

+CREATING BRANCH

+- git checkout -b name-of-branch -> create new branch & moved us onto it

+NAVIGATING BRANCHES

+- git checkout name-of-branch -> moved us on it